-In this paper, we extend previous approaches and propose a unified framework, named QuestEval.
-In contrast to established metrics such as ROUGE or BERTScore, QuestEval does not require any ground-truth reference.
-Nonetheless, QuestEval substantially improves the correlation with human judgments over four evaluation dimensions (consistency, coherence, fluency, and relevance), as shown in the extensive experiments we report.
+In this paper, we extend previous approaches and propose a unified framework, named QUESTEVAL.
+In contrast to established metrics such as ROUGE or BERTScore, QUESTEVAL does not require any ground-truth reference.
+Nonetheless, QUESTEVAL substantially improves the correlation with human judgments over four evaluation dimensions (consistency, coherence, fluency, and relevance), as shown in extensive experiments.
+We make code and models available.